BuildOnViction/docs/docs/general/faq.md

 !!! quote "How do I login on TomoMaster?"
     Go to TomoMaster.
 	On the top-right corner click 'Login'.
-	Then select how do you want to login: with TomoWallet, with Ledger wallet, with Metamask, TrustWallet or Private Key/Mnemonic.
+	Then select how do you want to login: with TomoWallet, with Ledger, with Trezor, with Metamask, TrustWallet or Private Key/Mnemonic.

 !!! quote "What is the 'capacity' of a Candidate/Masternode?"
     The capacity of a candidate is the 50K TOMO initial deposit plus the total amount of TOMO voted for that candidate.